 You do not want to use a key phrase that you have used before on another post.
 You would be competing with yourself for the same position.

-When you have two or more pages using the same or very similar key phrase, it’s called keyword cannibalization.
+When two or more pages use the same or similar keyphrase, it’s called keyword cannibalization.
 As a norm, Google will show results of 1 or 2 searches for the same domain in search for the same query.

 Keyphrase slug